 If you do not have R or the R package dependencies installed, but otherwise do have CNVkit properly installed, then haar will work for you.
 The other two methods use R internally.
+If you installed the R packages in a nonstandard location, you can specify this location with --rlibpath.

 Fused Lasso additionally performs significance testing to distinguish CNAs from regions of neutral copy number, whereas CBS and HaarSeg by themselves only identify the supported segmentation breakpoints.
-Fused Lasso has been reported to work well on whole-exome and whole-genome data, while HaarSeg is less suited to those larger datasets and better on target panels.
+Fused Lasso has been reported to work well on whole-exome and whole-genome data, while HaarSeg is less suited to those larger datasets but does all right on target panels.